xylevy/NiNJA/README.md

 ## Scripts

 `sha_btc.py` - Generates btc addresses using a simple phrase list and saves them \
-`check_addresses.py` - Checks if saved addresses are used or if the have any balance (highly unlikely)
+`check_addresses.py` - Checks if saved addresses are used or if they have any balance (highly unlikely)

 ***Requires:***
 >